patrickfrey/mewa/doc/grammar.md

     * Production definition creating an _AST_ node with a Lua function to call and a **scope** structure (start and end of the scope).

+### Start-Symbol / Start-Production
+The first production of the grammar has to be the start-production.
+The left-handed non-terminal of the start-production is called the start-symbol.
+The start-symbol must only appear once in the grammar, on the left side of the start production.
+Unlike most other parser generators, _Mewa_ does not generate a start production to impose these rules, avoiding restrictions on the grammar.

 ## How the AST is built
 The _AST_ is built during syntax analysis with to a fixed schema according your grammar definition and the attribution of nodes.
 Here are the rules: